maxadov/KovalskyAI/README.md

 2. Fork the repo

 3. Open a pull request when ready

 `Made with ❤️ and local compute.`

+## License

+This project is licensed under the [MIT License](./LICENSE.txt).
+See the LICENSE file for full details.